AdaJudge: Adaptive Multi-Perspective Judging for Reward Modeling: Related Work

 \section{Related Work}

-\textbf{Paradigms in Reward Modeling.} Reward Models (RMs) serve as the cornerstone of alignment in LLMs, functioning as scalar proxies for human preferences to guide Reinforcement Learning from Human Feedback (RLHF)~\citep{christiano2017deep, ouyang2022training}.
-The dominant paradigm for reward modeling is homogenous: a pretrained causal transformer encodes the concatenated prompt–response pair, and a linear head maps a specific hidden state to a scalar reward.~\citep{grattafiori2024llama3herdmodels, achiam2023gpt}.
-Crucially, this architecture relies on a fixed pooling strategy, typically utilizing the representation of the last token as a compressed summary of the entire sequence.
-While recent work has focused on improving data quality~\citep{wang2025helpsteer3preferenceopenhumanannotatedpreference, liu2025skywork, cui2023ultrafeedback} and backbone capacity~\citep{liu2025skywork, grattafiori2024llama3herdmodels}, the design of the scoring head has remained largely unchanged.
-This structural rigidity imposes a suboptimal inductive bias, as it assumes a single pooling mechanism can universally capture preference signals across heterogeneous tasks.
-However, the spatial distribution of verifying evidence is highly task-dependent: mathematical reasoning and code generation often hinge on localized, sparse signals that necessitate process-level scrutiny~\citep{lightman2023let, luo2023wizardmath}, whereas creative writing and safety alignment require holistic assessments of tone and coherence better captured by global aggregation~\citep{reimers2019sentence}.
-Consequently, existing architectures with static pooling create an inherent structural bottleneck, forcing a trade-off between local precision and global robustness that ultimately limits performance across complex and heterogeneous scenarios.
+\textbf{Paradigms in Reward Modeling.} Reward Models (RMs) are the cornerstone of LLM alignment, serving as scalar proxies for human preferences in Reinforcement Learning from Human Feedback (RLHF)~\citep{christiano2017deep, ouyang2022training}.
+The dominant paradigm relies on a pretrained causal transformer with a static linear head, typically mapping the last token's hidden state to a scalar reward~\citep{grattafiori2024llama3herdmodels, achiam2023gpt}.
+While recent advancements heavily focus on scaling data quality~\citep{wang2025helpsteer3preferenceopenhumanannotatedpreference, liu2025skywork, cui2023ultrafeedback} and backbone capacity~\citep{liu2025skywork, grattafiori2024llama3herdmodels}, the scoring head remains structurally rigid.
+This imposes a suboptimal inductive bias, assuming a single pooling mechanism can universally capture heterogeneous preference signals.
+However, the spatial distribution of verifying evidence is highly task-dependent: math and coding hinge on sparse, localized signals requiring process-level scrutiny~\citep{lightman2023let, luo2023wizardmath}, whereas safety and creative writing demand holistic, global assessments~\citep{reimers2019sentence}.
+Consequently, static pooling creates an inherent structural bottleneck, forcing a strict trade-off between local precision and global robustness that ultimately limits performance across complex scenarios.